cocos/cocos-docs/en/animation/joint-texture-layout.md

 ## Joint texture layout settings

-Here we use the **instanced-skinning** scenario from the example project [show-cases](https://github.com/cocos-creator/example-3d/tree/v3.0/show-cases/assets/scenes) as an example to see how the joint texture layout is set up and how it works.
+Use the **instanced-skinning** scenario from the example project [show-cases](https://github.com/cocos-creator/example-3d/tree/v3.0/show-cases/assets/scenes) as an example to see how the joint texture layout is set up and how it works.
 The following figure shows a sample scene.

 The following figure shows a sample scenario with multiple instances from the same model, playing completely different animations at the same time.
 As you can see, the current scene, plus the UI, has a total Drawcall of 60 and an instance count of 0.
 This state will be used as the basis for later changes to compare.